oroinc/documentation/user_guide_marketing_tools/integrated/sending_email_campaign_via_mailchimp.rst

 create your own.

 .. image:: ../../img/mc_email_campaign/mc_select_templates.jpg
+   :alt: Select a template among a pre-set number of campaign templates, or create your own

 When you have chosen the template that suits you best, go the next page and design your email following the instructions on the page.